Enable Google signed-in, cross-device personalized ads

 In addition, this control allows Google demand sources to use signed-in Google user data from your Ad Exchange-eligible inventory to show personalized ads to signed-in users based on their interests, demographics, and Google account information.
 These personalized ads will appear across devices on those portions of your sites and apps where Ad Exchange is eligible to compete, on Google owned and operated properties, and on participating publisher properties.
 Enhanced features of Google demand sources will give advertisers the ability to reach the same user across devices, apps, and sites, thereby making the inventory more valuable.

 What should I do?

-Signed-in, cross-device ads are enabled for DoubleClick publishers by default, but your participation is 100% optional.
+Signed-in, cross-device ads are enabled for Ad Manager publishers by default, but your participation is 100% optional.
 If you like, you can opt out by unchecking the "Enable Google signed-in, cross-device personalized ads" control within the "Admin" section.
-Only DFP “Administrator” users and Ad Exchange “Admin” users have permission to change this control.
-It will take effect on or after June 2017, giving you ample time to understand the control and decide whether to remain opted-in.
+Only “Administrator” users have permission to change this control.
+This control took effect in June 2017.
 Opting out may decrease the number of ads competing to appear on your website, which may decrease your earnings.

 If a user visiting your properties is not a signed-in Google user that has consented to this association, or if you have opted out of Google’s signed-in cross-device features, then the existing "User-Based Data (Google Demand sources)" controls within the "Rules" tab will continue to control targeting options and whether interest category information is gathered on your properties.